tastytrade Review: The tastytrade Options Strategy

 Tom Sosnoff, the founder and CEO of tastylive, sold the Thinkorswim platform to TD Ameritrade before creating tastyworks (formerly tastytrade).

-tastytrade usually offers an excellent sign-up bonus, so consider signing up for a tastytrade brokerage account!
+tastytrade usually offers an excellent sign-up bonus of up to $5,000, so consider signing up for a tastytrade brokerage account!

 Trading criteria tastylive follows: